CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Introduction

-Self-Categorization Theory (SCT)~\cite{turner1987rediscovering,turner1989self} posits that identity is formed through a context-sensitive blend of shared social prototypes, such as \emph{Teenager}, \emph{Faithful}, and \emph{Like Sports}, rather than as a fixed and isolated self-concept.
-This theory provides a psychologically grounded and structured framework for user modeling, where identity is represented through a set of meaningful and reusable prototypes.
-Motivated by SCT, we propose to model users in a shared latent prototype space, implemented as learnable prototypes ~\cite{van2017neural,deng2025onerec,chen2025onesearch,arik2020protoattend} , where each entry captures a salient behavioral or preference pattern.
-As shown in Figure~\ref{fig:intro}(c), a user might be encoded as \emph{\#Teenager} + \emph{\#Faithful} + \emph{\#Funny}, while another as \emph{\#Mid-aged Male} + \emph{\#Faithful} + \emph{\#Calm}.
+Self-Categorization Theory (SCT)~\cite{turner1987rediscovering} posits that identity is formed through a context-sensitive blend of shared social prototypes, like \emph{Teenager}, \emph{Faithful}, and \emph{Sport Fan}, rather than as a fixed and isolated self-concept.
+This theory provides a psychologically grounded and structured framework for user modeling, where identity is represented as meaningful and reusable prototypes.
+Motivated by SCT, we propose to model users in a shared latent prototype space, implemented as learnable prototypes ~\cite{van2017neural,deng2025onerec,arik2020protoattend} , where each entry captures a salient behavioral or preference pattern.
+As shown in Figure~\ref{fig:intro}(c), a user might be encoded as a fusion of \emph{\#Teenager} + \emph{\#Faithful} + \emph{\#Sport Fan}.
 Notably, the shared space enables learning from aggregated signals across users, mitigating data sparsity while preserving individual differences through flexible prototype blending.
+This latent abstraction also improves robustness to noisy profile descriptions by mapping diverse user expressions into a common semantic space.